 Then, paint the cabinet just the same way you primed.
 Use the brush, followed by your foam roller.
 Paint both sides of the cabinet door for a nice finished look.
 Of course don’t paint inside the vanity itself.

-When it’s completely dry, not tacky to the touch, you will want to repeat it all again.
+When your vanity is painted and completely dry, not tacky to the touch, you will want to repeat it all again.
 Lightly sand, remove dust, and give it one more coat.
 If you have used good quality paint then at this point you should have a nice, durable finish!

 Although the paint will feel dry to the touch within a few hours, cure time is much longer than dry time.